littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - **clients**: Within this property you MUST set at least one client-id from your Keycloak realm from which your access tokens will be generated.

-When you have your oidc-properties.yml properly configured, you will be ready to run SSO Workflow Bridge API from the source code.
+When you have your oidc-properties.yml properly configured, you will be ready to run User Tasks Bridge API from the source code.

 This command will execute Spring Boot's run task: